-Adarsh Jagan Sathyamoorthy1, Utsav Patel2, Moumita Paul3, Nithish K Sanjeev Kumar2, Yash Savle3, and Dinesh Manocha2
+Adarsh Jagan Sathyamoorthy, Utsav Patel, Moumita Paul, Nithish K Sanjeev Kumar, Yash Savle, and Dinesh Manocha

 Abstract-We present CoMet, a novel approach for computing a group's cohesion and using that to improve a robot's navigation in crowded scenes.
 Our approach uses a novel cohesion-metric that builds on prior work in social psychology.
 We compute this metric by utilizing various visual features of pedestrians from an RGB-D camera on-board a robot.
-Specifically, we detect characteristics corresponding to the proximity between people, their relative walking speeds, the group size, and interactions between group members.
+Specifically, we detect characteristics corresponding to proximity between people, their relative walking speeds, the group size, and interactions between group members.
 We use our cohesion-metric to design and improve a navigation scheme that accounts for different levels of group cohesion while a robot moves through a crowd.
-We evaluate the precision and recall of our cohesion-metric on pedestrian datasets.
-We highlight the performance of our social navigation algorithm on a Turtlebot robot and demonstrate its benefits in terms of multiple metrics: freezing rate (57% decrease), deviation (35.7% decrease), and path length of the trajectory(23.2% decrease).
+We evaluate the precision and recall of our cohesion-metric based on perceptual evaluations.
+We highlight the performance of our social navigation algorithm on a Turtlebot robot and demonstrate its benefits in terms of multiple metrics: freezing rate (57% decrease), low deviation (35.7% decrease), path length of the trajectory(23.2% decrease).